paleohayduke/TrafficSimProject/README.md

 -Set Git up to keep track of revisions.

 ANNOUNCEMENTS:

+10/7/2018 running route generator and simulator on separate threads.

 10/7/2018 A* mode that takes speed limits into account... uses time instead of distance as its metric.